IepIweidieng/TJAPlayer3/tja.md

 Specify the **genre** of the song.

-The display details is *unspecified*.
+The display details are *unspecified*.

 * `GENRE:<str-genre>`
   * *Unspecified*: The exact list of all supported `<str-genre>`.